ohnocassio/Invitation-instructions/README.md

 ## 1. Copy your access code
-![alt text](github-instructions-001.png "Description goes here") `ss://xxx` from your invitation.
+![alt text](github-instructions-001.png "Description goes here") `ss://xxx` located at the bottom of your invitation email or message.
 The Outline app will instantly add this server from your clipboard.

 ## 2. Install Outline